w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 parachains on the relaychain and the prospective parachains are presented with the following
 scenarios:

-- Migrating from a legacy lease into a bulk coretime model
+- Migrating from a legacy parachain lease into a bulk coretime model
 - Starting with bulk coretime model from scratch
 - Running a parachain with on-demand coretime purchases